chenaaron3/HuffleShuffle/README.md

 - **`get`**: Get table snapshot (redacted for caller)
   - Input: `{ tableId: string }`
   - Output: `TableSnapshot` (see types below)
-  - Redaction: Hides other players' cards unless in SHOWDOWN
+  - Redaction: Hides other players' cards unless in SHOWDOWN or all players are all-in

 #### Mutations